rishson/dojoEnterpriseApp/README.md

  controller.send(serviceCall);

-//example of calling a RestService on the server and expecting a response to be published to a topic var restCall = new rishson.enterprise.control.RestRequest({service : 'testService',
+//example of calling a RestService on the server and expecting a response to be published to a topic var restCall = new RestRequest({service : 'testService',
     verb : 'post',
     params : [{exampleParamsName : 'exampleParamValue'}],
     topic : 'testServiceResponse');